CSS-Angie/Food-Forest-Foraging/README.md

 ### Main section

 The main section comprises two parts.
-<br>First to see, is a text in which is explained what can be found at the website and who will enjoy the content most - the target groups.
-To keep it open and readable the section is divived into more paragraphs, which on mobile screens is a must.
+<br>First to see, is a text which explains what can be found on the website and who will enjoy the content most - the target groups.
+To ensure the section's readability, it is divided into multiple paragraphs, which is mandatory on mobile screens.
 Second, a collection of plants is shown with bootstrap cards as basis.
-By touching or scrolling over the image, it is covered in an orange border, so you know, you will choose the right plant to get more information from.
-All images are of high quality providing the right accent of the plants to identify it generally, is clickable and linked to their plant page.
+By touching or scrolling over the image, it is covered in an orange border, so you know, you are choosing the right plant you want more information from.
+All images are of high quality providing the right accent of the plants to identify it generally, they are clickable and link to their personal plant page.
 Chickweed and dandelion have completed pages, all others should be filled out later (should-have).<br>
-The plants are displayed in alphabetical order, which can be maintained easily in the CSS section, where the sequence is admitted (1 for a, 13 for m, 26 for z).
-If the database continues to grow, the first change to make is adding a 0 to all numbers.
-You will have 10 options for every letter to maintain the alphabetical order.
-Furthermore, we should add a paging bar on mobile screens (should-have), if the number of plants rises.
+The plants are in alphabetical order, which can be maintained easily in the CSS section, where the sequence is admitted (1 for a, 13 for m, 26 for z).
+If the database continues to grow, the first adaption will be adding a 0 to all numbers.
+You then will have 10 options for every letter to maintain the alphabetical order.
+Furthermore, a paging bar is needed and should be added as soon as the number of plants rises (should-have).

 ![Homepage part 1 - mobile devices](assets/readme-images/homepage1-mobile-devices.png) ![Homepage part 2 - mobile devices](assets/readme-images/homepage2-mobile-devices.png) ![Homepage part 3 - mobile devices](assets/readme-images/homepage3-mobile-devices.png)